ruojautuma/Curriculum-Vitae/README.md

 Hobbies
 ----------
 **Co-Founder and Chairman of Bit Brewers Oy**
-> During my freetime I run two man company and try to find fun and challenging projects to nail.<br>Most recently we created dynamic Instagram photo contest service for the City of Helsinki.<br>Currently running competition: [http://lahioprojekti.hel.fi/](http://lahioprojekti.hel.fi/)
+> During my freetime I run two man company and try to find fun and challenging projects to nail.<br>Most recently we created dynamic Instagram photo contest service for the City of Helsinki.

 Skills
 ----------
 **IT**
+* Go
+* React
 * NodeJS
+* SQL and noSQL databases
+* JavaScript and frameworks
 * PHP
-* JavaScript and multiple frameworks
-* SQL and noSQL databases
 * HTML
-* CSS
+* CSS/LESS/SASS
 * Python
 * Java
 * C / C++ / C#